SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/GenChair.md

 - seek approval for important roles (PC Chair, and for a sponsored event also PC members) from SIGPLAN Vice-Chair, *before* sending invitations
 - consult with the conference Steering Committee before diverging from any existing conventions

-Programme Chair
+Program Chair
 ---------------

-Select potential Programme Chair(s) and send their names to SIGPLAN Chair and Vice-Chair for approval.
+Select potential Program Chair(s) and send their names to SIGPLAN Chair and Vice-Chair for approval.
 Get approval before asking the person to serve (18 months prior to the event).
-Make sure the Programme Chair reviews SIGPLAN's [conference submission review policy](/Resources/Policies/Review) and [diversity policy](/Resources/Policies/Diversity).
+Make sure the Program Chair reviews SIGPLAN's [conference submission review policy](/Resources/Policies/Review) and [diversity policy](/Resources/Policies/Diversity).